Enter CIC is registered with the Information Commissioner’s Office to process personal data. Enter CIC is a data controller.

 Deleting personal information

-We also use certified confidential disposal services where necessary.
+We also use certified confidential disposal services where appropriate.

-There may be some exemptions that require us to keep personal information for certain periods of time, even if we receive a request to delete it.
+There may be some exemptions that require us to keep your personal information for certain periods of time, even if we receive a request from you to delete it.

 Marketing information